wtPLSQL/wtPLSQL/docs/Core-Features.md

 ```
     --% WTPLSQL SET DBOUT "SCHEMA.TEST_ME" %--
 ```
-"Ignore" annotations are used to exclude source code lines from the code coverage data.
+"Ignore" annotations are used to indicate source code lines to ignore when calculating code coverage metrics.

 **Regular Expression:**
 ```